eric-mahoney/Social-Media-Comment-Section/README.md

-# User Comment Section
+## Social Media - Comment Section

-Creator: Eric Mahoney

-Date: November 2018

-About: The site features a main, static posting that users can comment to using an HTML form.
+The site features a main, static posting that users can comment to using an HTML form.
 The HTML form then submits to a PHP file which links to a MySQL database and stores the information.
 Afterwards, users can view all posted comments using PHP to display the user comments from the database.

-## Built With:
+## Project Status

+This project is 'finished' in the sense that I do not plan on working on it anymore.
+However, if I could redo the project I would add the following things:

+- nested replies (being able to respond to different users' comments).
+- user login.
+- having comments be submitted with information from the user profile, instead of having the fill out the different inputs (name, email, phone, etc.).
+- allowing multiple news articles instead of having one main one.
-**PHP** - used to connect the front-end to the database and display comments using advanced escaping techniques.
+- dynamic urls to link to the different articles.

-**MySQL** - used as main database language to store users, emails, and comments.
+- having a homepage that displays the different news articles, sorted by most recent or most popular.

-## About:
+## Reflection

-**index.html**: contains a main, static posting with an HTML form that sends the information using POST to a php file.

-**postcomment.php**: retrieves the information from the HTML file and forwards the users comment to a MySQL database.

-**postedcomments.php**: retrieves the user comments from the MySQL database and uses PHP advanced escaping to list all of the user information from the database.

-**ascendedsort.php**: retrieves user comments using MySQL ascended order by sort.

-**descendedsort.php**: retrieves user comments using MySQL descended order by sort.
+This was a school project for my PHP programming course in Fall of 2017.
+The requirements for this project were to use PHP to create an application that allows users to comment on a static posting that you provide.
+The user’s name, contact information (e-mail address), and comment were to be saved to a MySQL database table.

+This assignment was the one that made everything "click" for me and it really made me think differently about how the web works and how things are made.
+I learned so many different things, like using PHP to connect to a SQL database, creating queries, using "advanced escaping" to dynamically render HTML components, and more.
+To this day, it is still probably one of my favorite classes and favorite assignments I've had in college so far and I'll always remember how proud I felt when I created a real, working application that seemingly anyone could use.